NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/SlicerVisualDICOMBrowser/README.md

 ## Progress and Next Steps

-1. A Job list UI has been implemented.
+1. A Job list UI has been implemented/tested.
+2. We had a demo on Tuesday and we discussed the roadmap in details.
+3. I have started implementating the feedback.
+See the [roadmap](https://github.com/commontk/CTK/issues/1162) for detailed informations.

 # Illustrations
 screenshots: